yferr/front_end/README.md

 ### Instructions

-To use this repo you need
+To use this repo you need:
 - Install nvm
 - Install node 20.11.0
 - Start the Django API: https://github.com/joamona/gescont-djdesweb-alone